Difference Between Ball Valve and Gate Valve

 The advantages and disadvantages of gate and ball valves stem from their unique operation and design.
 Depending on your needs, one typically outperforms the other.

-Ball valves are more suitable for handling liquids than gate valves for gas and liquids.
+Ball valves are more suitable for handling liquids than gate valves, which are typically used for gases.
 A round gate allows or restricts fluid passage through gate valves, whereas a ball serves the same function in ball valves.
 Although both varieties of valves are versatile in their applications, they each possess unique advantages and disadvantages.

 Although gate valves are less expensive and easier to repair than ball valves, they are not as robust.
 Conversely, ball valves are considerably more resilient and can withstand higher pressures despite being costlier and difficult to repair.